-To begin the synchronization, run the WF_LDAP.Synch_all() API.
-This function retrieves all the existing user information from OID, based on the LDAP directory information specified in the Global Workflow Preferences, and raises the oracle.apps.global.user.change event.
+Configuration Assistant performs an initial synchronization for you by running the WF_LDAP.Synch_all() API.
+This function retrieves all the existing user information from OID, based on the LDAP directory information specified in the global workflow preferences, and raises the oracle.apps.global.user.change event.
 Predefined subscriptions to this event create new users in the WF_LOCAL_ROLES table if necessary and load the user information into the WF_LOCAL_ROLES table.

-Because Synch_all() retrieves information for all users stored in OID, you should use this function only once during setup.
-If necessary, however, you can also run Synch_all() as required for recovery or cleanup.
+Because WF_LDAP.Synch_all() retrieves information for all users stored in OID, this function should be used only once during setup.
+If necessary, however, you can also run WF_LDAP.Synch_all() as required for recovery or cleanup.